 Davin was a hippy child, he was brought up in the countryside of California, Oregon, and Washington state.
 His most memorable moments are from these places, between the ages of seven and fourteen, sufficient time for them to settle deep within him.
 The Santa Cruz mountains, a woody world of rivers, creeks, and redwoods, home life to a variety of snakes and lizards, and this Davin would know first hand as he was an avid collector of each.
 School was as plain as it gets, you go to class, hit the library and at lunch because of the lack of school grounds you played tether ball or marbles in the sand area.
-Back then education was about learning not so much sports, children got all the cardio they needed after school and on their days off hiking through the forest with friends, catching lizards and snakes (wink).
-Davin walked down a twenty minute hill with his sister to catch the school bus on the week days, it was a windy little road with houses set off to the side here and there in the thickets of nature.
+Back then education was about learning not so much sports, children got all the cardio they needed after school and on their days off hiking through the forest with friends.
+Davin would walk down a twenty minute hill with his sister to catch the school bus on the week days, it was a windy little road with houses set off to the side here and there in the thickets of nature.

 Its not that Davin didn’t listen to his parents, but he was all boy, through and through, and anytime something caught his eye and interest, he was sure to explore it.
 Even though he was told specifically to walk the road to and from the bus stop every day with his sister, his eye caught a glimpse of a path not taken.